Gull: Breeding

 Gulls are monogamous and colonial breeders that display mate fidelity which normally lasts for the life of the pair.
 Divorce of mated pairs does occur, but it apparently has a social cost that persists for a number of years after the break-up.
 Gulls also display high levels of site fidelity, returning to the same colony after breeding there once and even usually breeding at the same location within that colony.
 Gull colonies can vary from just a few pairs to over a hundred thousand pairs, and may be exclusive to that gull species or shared with other seabird species.
 A few species nest singly, and single pairs of band-tailed gulls may breed in colonies of other bird species.
 Within colonies, gull pairs are territorial, defending an area of varying size around the nesting site from others of their species.
 This area can be as large as a 5-metre radius around the nest in the European herring gull to just a tiny area of cliff ledge in the kittiwakes.

 Most gulls breed once a year and have predictable breeding seasons lasting for three to five months.
 Gulls begin to assemble around the colony for a few weeks prior to occupying it.
-Existing pairs re-establish their pair-bonds, and unpaired birds begin courting.
+Existing pairs re-establish their pair bonds, and unpaired birds begin courting.
 Pairs then move back into their territories, and new males establish new territories and attempt to court females.
 Gulls defend their territories from rivals of both sexes using calls and aerial attacks.

 Nest building is an important part of the pair-bonding process.
 Most gull nests are mats of herbaceous matter with a central nest cup.
-Nests are usually built on the ground, but a few species establish their nests on cliffs (the usual preference for kittiwakes), and some choose to nest in trees and high places (e.g. Bonaparte's gulls).
+Nests are usually built on the ground, but a few species establish their nests on cliffs (the usual preference for kittiwakes), and some choose to nest high in trees (notably Bonaparte's gull).
 Species that nest in marshes need to construct a nesting platform to keep the nest dry, particularly species that nest in tidal marshes.
 Both sexes gather nesting material and build the nest, but the division of labour is not always exactly equal.
 In coastal towns, many gulls nest on rooftops and can be observed by nearby human residents.